 By the time July rolled around, the deadline to file a response had passed, and the court found in favor of the plaintiff by default.
 This is a rare case where the plaintiff gets a handsome payout and their attorney is forced to do little or no work.
 All the attorney did, in this case, was file a complaint with the court and serve it to the clinic’s registered agent.

 The case went before a jury and the jury recommended a $2.5M judgment plus interest.
 This was reduced to $2.3M amid medical malpractice caps in the State of Virginia.
 When the case was presented to the jury, the defendants had no counsel in the courtroom.
 They claim they only found out that a complaint had been filed after the judgment had been entered by the court.
 It was, in fact, one of the easiest trials you’ll ever see.

 Seven days after receiving word that a default judgment had been entered, the clinic tried to appeal the decision and state rules allow the clinic to file such motions.
 However, the court must also consider the effect of reversing the judgment on the plaintiff and the reason for vacating the award.
 In this case, the final judgment stood.

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you’ve suffered injuries due to surgical error, the St. Petersburg surgical error attorneys at Masterson, Hoag & Smith, P.A. will fight for your right to be compensated.
+If you’ve suffered injuries due to surgical error, the St. Petersburg surgical error attorney at Masterson & Hoag, P.A. will fight for your right to be compensated.
 Schedule a free consultation today!